Elehuris Montero Preview, Player Props: Rockies vs. Orioles

 Elehuris Montero At The Plate

-- Montero has nine doubles, two triples, five home runs and seven walks while hitting .220.
+- Montero is hitting .220 with nine doubles, two triples, five home runs and seven walks.

-- In 48.2% of his 56 games this season, Montero has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Montero has reached base via a hit in 27 games this year (of 56 played), and had multiple hits in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.